Dal Puttu, a traditional breakfast made with mixed lentils, ground and steam cooked, tempered with mild spices. A protein-rich recipe.Jump to Recipe

 - Steamer or puttu maker (optional)

-- 1 tbsp moong dal /split green gram dal
+- 1 tablespoon moong dal /split green gram dal

 - 2-3 nos red chilies, broken

-- 1 tsp urad dal, skinned black gram dal
+- 1 teaspoon urad dal, skinned black gram dal

 - a pinch hing/asafoetida